Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 26 Desember 2024 21.24.53 UTC
+- WIB: Kamis, 26 Desember 2024 22.24.45 UTC
-- WITA: Kamis, 26 Desember 2024 22.24.53 UTC
+- WITA: Kamis, 26 Desember 2024 23.24.45 UTC
-- WIT: Kamis, 26 Desember 2024 23.24.53 UTC
+- WIT: Jumat, 27 Desember 2024 00.24.45 UTC

 Kutipan Inspiratif:
-"Friends are like money in the bank, longer you keep them, the more they are worth!!!"
+"Not all of us can do great things.
+But we can do small things with great love."

-Kategori: friendship
+Kategori: inspirational